European-XFEL/Karabo/doc/library/interfaces.rst

 **Follow Target**

 A boolean flag that decides how the motor should react with respect to the currently loaded target position.

-If true, the motor will always correct it's position (respecting a defined *dead band*) to match the target position's value.
-The states will be *Moving* during correction and *Idle* once the motor is on target.
+If followTarget is set to true, the next move command will bring the motor into a closed loop such that it always corrects it's position (respecting a defined *dead band*) to match the target position's value.
+The states will be *Moving* when the motor moves and *Idle* once the motor is on target.

-If followTarget is set to false, the motor will only move after an explicitly triggering the *move* command.
-The state will fall back to *Stopped* after a movement was triggered and the motor is on target.
+If followTarget is set to false, the motor will not stay in a closed loop once the targetPosition is reached, but will fall back to *Stopped* state once the motor is on target.

 * Key: followTarget
 * Type: bool
 * Access Mode: reconfigurable
-* Allowed States: Off

-**Step Length**

-The step length is used in conjuction with the *stepUp* and *stepDown* commands.
-It describes the relativ length in physical units (millimeter or milli-radian) that the motor is moved.

-* Key: stepLength
-* Type: float
-* Access Mode: reconfigurable
-* Allowed States: Off, Stopped, Idle

-**Offset**

-The offset to be applied in the motor position computation.
-By default set to 0.
-It is typically memorized on the motor hardware.

-* Key: offset
-* Type: double
-* Access Mode: reconfigurable (expert)
-* Allowed States: Off, Stopped, Idle
+* Allowed States: Stopped

-**Dial Position**

-The following formula links together the currentPosition, dialPosition, sign and offset properties:

-    currentPosition = sign * dialPosition + offset

-This allows to have the motor position centered around any position defined by the offset property (classically the X ray beam position).
-It is a read only property.
-To set the motor position, the user has to use the targetPosition attribute.
-The unit used for this attribute is the physical unit: millimeters or milli-radian.
-It is also always an absolute position.

-* Key: dialPosition
-* Type: double
-* Access Mode: read-only

 **isHardLimitUpper**